sphinx-contrib/confluencebuilder/doc/configuration.rst

             :server-name: MyAwesomeJiraServer

     It may be tedious for some projects to add this information in each document.
-As an alternative, a configuration can define JIRA instance information inside a configuration option as follows:
+As an alternative, a configuration can define Jira instance information inside a configuration option as follows:

     .. code-block:: python

         confluence_jira_servers = {
             'server-1': {
-                'id': '<UUID of JIRA Instance>',
+                'id': '<UUID of Jira Instance>',
-                'name': '<Name of JIRA Instance>',
+                'name': '<Name of Jira Instance>',
             }
         }